programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ```
 plot(WhitePer10K,dataM$BD5AA1990)
 ```
-Below we see hte results of the above code.We see what is described as a positive correlation.
+Below we see the results of the above code.We see what is described as a positive correlation.
 As the percentage of white people increases, the per-capita income rises accordingly.
 We can measure that statistically, but we can also see it visually.

 ![Plot.png](../images/geospatial-data-analysis/Plot.png "Scatterplot of White people to per-capita income")